wp-plugins/mmm-file-list/readme.txt

 == Changelog ==

+= 0.4 =
+* Added some output to show if the folder was not found or if there were no files of the given extension(s) found in the directory
+* Note: These new messages are wrapped in divs with a "mmm-warning" class so they can be styled to be hidden.

 = 0.3 =
 * Added "table" output format
 * Added "filesize" to information that is output (this should automatically format to the nearest reasonable size B,K,M,G etc..)